paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

 The final result will be the following codebase:
 [Plover Practice Plugin][paulfioravanti/plover-practice-plugin].

-Basically, this post is intended to be the Plover plugin development guide that I wish I had when I first started, and my hope is that it can be of some reference if you decide to build your own plugins.
+Basically, this post is intended to be the Plover plugin development guide I wish existed when I first started, and hopefully it can be of some reference if you decide to build your own plugins.
 It is long, and fairly technical in nature, so a basic knowledge of Python or computer programming (or a desire to learn!), is recommended in order to follow along.

 ## Python Environment